elastic/elasticsearch/CONTRIBUTING.md

 worth investing the substantial effort needed to review them.
 This especially includes changes suggested by tools.

-We also normally immediately reject PRs which target platforms or system configurations that are not in the [official support matrix](https://www.elastic.co/support/matrix).
+We normally immediately reject PRs which target platforms or system configurations that are not in the [official support matrix](https://www.elastic.co/support/matrix).
 We choose to support particular platforms with care because we must work to ensure that every Elasticsearch